rcarrata/rcarrata.github.io/_posts/2021-11-12-egress-firewall.md

 For example, we can allow one project access to a specified IP range but deny the same access to a different project.
 Or we can restrict application developers from updating from Python pip mirrors, and force updates to come only from approved sources.

-The test on this PoC are executed in a 4.8.17 OpenShift environment.
+The tests in this PoC are executed in a 4.8.17 OpenShift environment.

 ## 2. Deploy example apps and initial tests

-Let's first deploy a app of example that will be our entry point for our connectivity tests with the Egress Firewall feature.
+Let's first deploy an example app that will be our entry point for our connectivity tests with the Egress Firewall feature.

-* First, generate a new project to execute this tests:
+* First, generate a new project to execute these tests:

 ```sh
 oc new-project egress-fw-test
 ```

-* Deploy the example app based in hello-openshift image:
+* Deploy the example app based on the hello-openshift image:

 ```sh
 kubectl run --image=quay.io/openshifttest/hello-openshift:multiarch test-egress